pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

     }""")
 ```

-With the basic infrastructure in place, we can start writing the backend for the application.
+With the infrastructure in place, we can start writing the backend for the application.

 Our MySQL database is created with an RDS instance.
 To create the instance, Amazon requires
 that it be given two subnets in different availability zones.